Benricheson101/anti-phishing-bot/README.md

 **View Current Configuration**
 Check your config with the command `/config get`

+**Want to see more stats on the bot?**
+Use `/stats` to get a list of the top 10 domains of the last 24h that Fish saw.

 **Need Help?**
 Use `/support` and join the [support server](https://discord.gg/yn9fXGAW8Q) and ask in `#support` for help.